|| Home||| Journal||| Directories||| Resources||| MAGI||| About Us||| Contact Us|

 It is standard industry practice for articles to be published in only one publication.
 If your submission has been distributed previously in any manner to any audience, include that information with your submission.
 If an article warrants it, and the original publication and all authors give written permission, we may reprint it or adapt it with clear and appropriate attribution to the original publication.
 If the article runs first in the Journal, we require the same consideration.
 Click here for information about usage and copyrights.

-The Journal is not indexed by Medline or any similar service (to our knowledge).
+The Journal is not indexed by Medline or any similar service (to our knowledge), but authors have obtained PMCID numbers for their articles.
 There is no impact factor or published editorial board.

 By receiving your manuscript, the Journal accepts no responsibility to publish it.
 Other authors may submit articles with similar content.
 We also write articles ourselves for the Journal.
 We respect author ownership of their original material, but disclaim liability for publishing other articles that contain ideas that are similar or even identical.

 Authorship: Authors meet at least one of the following criteria: (a) you have made substantial contributions to the conception and design of the article; (b) you have contributed substantially to the research or other work described in the article AND interpreting the data; and (c) you have contributed substantially to drafting or revising the article (beyond copy editing).
 In addition, authors must approve the article to be published in its final form and sign any release forms requested by the Journal.
 Compiling data, conducting statistical analysis, preparing figures, proofreading and other administrative and technical functions performed under the direction of an author do not qualify as authorship.
 Co-authors decide as a group about order of authorship.
 Be prepared to explain your decision.